zxynoz/morph-mind-bot/README.md

 ### User Commands

 - `/start` - Start the bot and create your wallet
-- `/stake` - Stake SOL and start earning
+- `/stake` - Stake MONAD and start earning
 - `/portfolio` - View your active stakes and earnings
 - `/pools` - View available yield pools
 - `/withdraw` - Withdraw your earnings or full stake